clarajeon126/merakiold/README.md

 # Welcome to the new face of social media for Women in STEM

-a professional social media app for women in STEM. < br />
+a professional social media app for women in STEM.
-a place where women can connect, find, and expand STEM. an app that innovates the world of STEM to the next level.
+a place where women can connect, find, and expand STEM.
+an app that innovates the world of STEM to the next level.

 meet...